Professor teaching a small group of math students.

 Flex your math skills with the Mathematical Physics Research Group.
 You’ll work with professors and peers from the physics and computer and data science programs, collaborating on research topics like functional programming and quantum information science.

-median wage for all math occupations
+median pay for all math occupations in 2022 (Bureau of Labor Statistics)

-projected job growth in math careers
+projected job growth in math careers by 2032 (BLS)

 67,200